rdbende/tkinterDnD/DOCUMENTATION.md

 `LINK` | Used when DnD action is link.
 Useful, if you don't want either copy or move a file, instead create a shortcut for it. | link
 `ASK` | Used when DnD action is ask.
 The drop target can decide, what action to happen. | ask `PRIVATE` | Used when DnD action is private.
 The drop can only happen inside the tkinter window. | private `REFUSE_DROP` | Used when DnD action is refuse_drop.
-Use it, when the drag action should be refused right after it starts (when the init function is returned this action) | refuse_drop
+Use it, when the drag action should be refused right after it starts (when the init function is returned this action), or if the widget don't want to accept a drop. | refuse_drop

 <a name="dnd_types_constants"></a>
 ### DnD types